December 07, 2022

 - Week 3: Putting Type to Work – Engaging the audience with visual principles and conventions of typesetting is the main focal point of this week.
 This week also talks about how changing spaces between the blocks of the letter and/or the weight of characters can also change the meaning of your design.

-- Week 4: Making Meaningful Type – In the final week, you would learn how typographic form has potential to change the meaning of the written language too.
+- Week 4: Making Meaningful Type – In the final week, you would learn how typographic form has the potential to change the meaning of the written language too.

 These are a few free graphic design courses that you can take while working from home.

 As you can see, most of these courses specialize in two aspects of graphic design – understanding the basic principles and building on your typography skills.
 You can always take these free classes to polish your existing skills if you are a professional graphic designer.
-It is true that revisiting old projects and also proves to be insightful.
+It is true that revisiting old projects also proves to be insightful.
 Hence you can work on your past projects using these new techniques.
 Make sure that you save all your work as iterations and mention it in your portfolio, even if it wasn’t finalized.

-A lot of paid versions of these basic level courses are also available on the mentioned website.
+A lot of paid versions of these basic-level courses are also available on the mentioned website.
 Usually, paid versions last longer in terms of duration as well as effect given their intensive structure.
 If you wish to look into any particular skill – may or may not be related to graphic designing – you can look into the various filters available on these websites.
 There are many options to select from, and sometimes you can even customize a combination of courses based on your immediate requirements.

 Choosing the right course for you can be a tedious job given the vast array of courses available.
 Especially when you are about to spend the remaining few hours of your busy day to hone a skill, you would want to make the most out of it.
-Hence, the courses mentioned above are not only practical but also flexible according to your time and efforts.
+Hence, the courses mentioned above are not only practical but also flexible according to your time and effort.
 Most of them offer completion certificates too, which can prove to be a great addition to both your resume and the recommendation for jobs.